 DO NOT count on your GPS system to get you to Harpers Ferry!
-Many GPS systems simply do not work here!
-More than one person have totally missed getting here by blindly following their GPS system.
-It is best to checkk Mapquest.com or Google.com/maps for directions!
+Many GPS systems simply do not work properly here!
+People have totally missed getting here by blindly following only their GPS system.
+It is best to check Mapquest.com or Google.com/maps for directions!
 (Here's a link to MapQuest.com: http://www.mapquest.com/

 1. Train Station